-As a Referral Service, we help connect families with great caregivers and domestic workers.
-This puts families in control of hiring and managing the caregivers, resulting in much more stable care.
+As a Referral Service, we help connect families with great caregivers.
+This puts families in control of hiring and managing the worker, resulting in much more stable care.

 Q: The last agency I used sent 10 different caregivers in one month.
 Will this be the same?

 NO!!!
 With a Referral Service, you are hiring your own private team!
 Your caregivers won’t change from week to week unless you make the change.

 Q: How do I get started?
 What’s the process?

 Give us a call at (206) 284-5244.
 After an initial consultation, we’ll have the specific information we need to find candidates we think will be a great fit.